yuriylesyuk/scala-salad/README.md

     ```json
     [{"id":1,"name":"Janes","age":25,"role":"Developer"},{"id":1,"name":"Watson","age":25,"role":"Manager"}]
     ```

 ## Using Postman to interact with REST service

-The Postman Google Chrome app to interact with server via JSON.
+The Postman Google Chrome application can be used to interact with our server by sending and receiving JSON requests.
 We are going to use `usersecho` request to POST a user object, then use Argonaut for round-trip communication: to unmarchall it into Scala Users object and marchall it back into a JSON response.

 The `/api/v1/userecho` service accepts JSON datagram, converts it into scala object using Argonaut, then sends the object, packaging it into an ArgonautResponse.